 The traditional symbol of Ireland, the harp is said to reflect the immortality of the soul.
 The musicians of ancient chieftains played the harp, and it remains one of the most popular Celtic instruments today.
 You’ll find the harp everywhere in Ireland, from coins, uniforms and the state seal to the Guinness pint glass.

-Symbol for luck and the unofficial, yet most recognizable, symbol of Ireland.
+The Celtic symbol for luck and the unofficial, yet the most recognizable symbol of Ireland.
 The shamrock is a single-stemmed plant with three leaves and grows on the hills of Ireland.
 The shamrock is everywhere: postcards, t-shirts, cereal boxes, you name it – if it’s “Irish,” there’s typically a shamrock involved.
 The shamrock was made famous by St. Patrick, the Patron Saint of Ireland.
 Legend tells that he used the shamrock’s three leaves to help explain the Holy Trinity to the pagans during his mission to bring Christianity Ireland.

 The heart represents timeless love, the crown represents loyalty and fidelity, and the hands represent friendship.

-Symbol for Celtic Christianity that combines the traditional Christian cross with a ring through the cross’s intersection.
+The Celtic symbol for Christianity that combines the traditional Christian cross with a ring through the cross’s intersection.
 Also referred to as the High Cross, the Irish Cross and the Cross of Iona.
 The ring is considered a solar symbol of energy, a life source.

-Symbolizes victory in war for the Celtic people.
+The horse is the Celtic symbol for victory at war.
 The Celtic horse-goddess Epona was known as the “Great Mare.”

-Stands for freedom and transcendence.
-Birds have the power to soar up into the heavens, and so they represented liberation of the human soul.
+This Celtic symbol stands for freedom and transcendence.
+Birds have the power to soar up into the heavens, and so they represented the liberation of the human soul.
 Birds were thought to bring messages of guidance and prophecy from the gods down to the earth, making them mediators between humans and the heavens.

-A gift from the Celtic god Ogimos, or the god of eloquence.
+A gift from the Celtic god Ogmios, or the god of eloquence.
 The true origin of the alphabet remains a complete mystery.

 The knots and spirals with never-ending lines symbolize the Celts’ beliefs in eternal life and in humans’ complex relationship with the natural and the divine.